This HAS To Be Normal

 But still I speak my criticisms of Democrats, who I hope will defeat Republicans, because I think it is desperately important to witness to the whole truth.
 This witness to the wrong I see allows me access to the other side of witness, which is to the good I see.
 Despite my criticisms, Democrats do often move in the direction of truth, if and when enough people start speaking that truth.
 And Democrats also do spend a lot of time actually talking about addressing actual problems that actually do affect actual people, and actually fixing things that actually are broken, and have actual proposals for solving those problems that might actually help people deal with those problems.
 I suppose this is why the accusation that Democrats in general and Harris specifically are radical socialists remains so damnably hard to shake, no matter how much evidence to the contrary she and they provide.

-And I know that some will conclude that because of my witness of these truths, and because of my belief that the danger of Republicanism is unique and horrifying danger, I have failed to be horrified by our nation's bipartisan complicity in authoritarian capitalism and empire and genocide, and wish to see them all continue to expand.
+And I know that some will conclude that because of my witness of these truths, and because of my belief that the danger of Republicanism is unique and horrifying, I have failed to be horrified by our nation's bipartisan complicity in authoritarian capitalism and empire and genocide, and wish to see them all continue to expand.
 These are the risks, I suppose.

 Enough.